The Science of Better Compliance

 The government mandate to proactively manage prescriber data validation and compliance at the point of service, regardless of chain size, presents a daunting task for most pharmacies.
 Health Market Science’s robust prescriber data solutions help tackle this challenge head on.

-Prescriber Eligibility: Compliance as an Integrated Component of the Point-of-Sale Process
+Prescriber Eligibility: Compliance as an Integrated Component of the Point-of-Dispense Process

 Compliance is an essential element in the cultivation of effective patient/customer care.
 Preventing the submission of erroneous prescriptions by quickly validating a claim at the point-of-service is, therefore, a key objective for our clients.
 The regulatory environment and variability across prescribers, specialties, and geographic regions, however, makes validating a prescriber’s eligibility in a timely, efficient manner, an operational nightmare.
 Health Market Science eases the burden of inconsistent information on those responsible for ensuring compliance by placing centralized, accurate, and comprehensive information at their fingertips—without compromising point-of-sale workflow or patient/customer satisfaction.